RahiDroid/RahiDroid/README.md

 # 💫 About Me:
-A passionate developer, currently working at @rtCamp.
+A passionate developer, currently working at rtCamp.
 I do WordPress!

 ## 🌐 Socials: